wp-plugins/authorizenet-simple-donations/readme.txt

       3. Select your API mode.
 Use 'Sandbox' for testing else use 'Live' mode for real transactions.
       4. You can also add a customized 'Thank You' message.
       5. Save settings.
-      6. Add this [wds_donation] shortcode to the page/post where you want to take donation.
+      6. Add this [wds_donate] shortcode to the page/post where you want to take donation.
       7. It will add the donation form on that page/post.